japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 == [[ExecutorsListener]] ExecutorsListener Spark Listener

-`ExecutorsListener` is a xref:ROOT:SparkListener.adoc[] that tracks <<internal-registries, executors and their tasks>> in a Spark application for link:spark-webui-StagePage.adoc[Stage Details] page, link:spark-webui-jobs.adoc[Jobs] tab and `/allexecutors` REST endpoint.
+`ExecutorsListener` is a ROOT:SparkListener.md[] that tracks <<internal-registries, executors and their tasks>> in a Spark application for spark-webui-StagePage.md[Stage Details] page, spark-webui-jobs.md[Jobs] tab and `/allexecutors` REST endpoint.

 [[SparkListener-callbacks]]
 .ExecutorsListener's SparkListener Callbacks (in alphabetical order)